MichelKazi/Polar/notes.md

 		})
 ```

+## Allowing users to chat in my app

+The best way to go about this is implementing a p2p protocol (XMPP)
+A TCP connection would make it possible for clients to communicate.
+Since I'm only handling direct messaging and not group chats (This dating app isn't polyamorous yet)...
+I can get away with using sessions to manage messaging between clients

+### Handling a potential pitfall of messaging

 ## Implementing a Recommendation algorithm
 What I need for my program is to implement a "smart filter" for users